-When the Roman Empire began to fall in the 5th century, it was the Germanic Franks who were next to take over Belgium.
+When the Roman Empire began to fall in the 5th century, it was the Germanic Franks who was next to take over Belgium.
 The country was divided by language with areas in the north adopting the German language while the south remained with Latin.

 During the 12th and 13th centuries, the first Belgian towns began to emerge.
 Places like Ypres, Bruges and Ghent expanded as a result of the trade that developed across northern Europe.
-Such trade allowed these cities to garner a great deal of wealth and merchant ships docked in Bruges bringing goods from all over.
+Such trade allowed these cities to garner a great deal of wealth and merchant ships docked in Bruges brought goods from all over.
 By 1340, Ghent had become the second largest city in Europe after Paris.

 Under the reign of Holy Roman Emperor Charles V, Belgium became an incredibly urbanized region.
-Antwerp emerged as a main port allowing the city to become an important financial and commercial centre.
+Antwerp emerged as the main port allowing the city to become an important financial and commercial centre.
 The Protestant Reformation was spreading through Europe and came to Belgium during Charles’ reign.
 Charles V was a staunch Catholic who greatly opposed the Reformation.
 As a result, in 1550, he issued the Edict of Blood that saw “heretics” charged with the death penalty.

 Charles’ son Philip continued to defend Catholicism causing a Protestant revolt in 1566.
 The years that followed were difficult and resulted in the Revolt of the Netherlands in which the modern borders of Belgium, Luxembourg and the Netherlands were designated.

 In 1581, the Low Countries of Belgium and the Netherlands came under the power of the Spanish Crown.
-In 1585, Brussels was named as the capital of Belgium, but it was Antwerp that experienced a cultural boost.
+In 1585, Brussels has named the capital of Belgium, but it was Antwerp that experienced a cultural boost.
 Unfortunately, the Treaty of Westphalia in 1648 closed part of the Scheldt River to all non-Dutch ships.
 This meant that Antwerp suffered significantly while Amsterdam flourished.

 Life under Spanish rule continued to get tougher for Belgians.
 As France hoped to expand, several wars were fought in Belgium causing a lot of destruction.
 This fighting resulted in the War of Spanish Succession from 1701-03, which ended with the Austrians taking control of the Spanish Netherlands.
 With this change of power, Belgium experienced peace as the Austrians provided a great deal of independence.